 - TRAP –

 an INTERREG IV C project (LASA was involved as subcontractor).
-The Territories of Rivers Action Plans (TRAP) project is about bringing together
+The Territories of Rivers Action Plans (TRAP) project was about bringing together

 river basin and landscape protection, with regional growth models and solutions; this is called "integrated river and river territory development".

-The overarching ambition of the TRAP project is to collect, analyse, transfer and disseminate good practices in river basin and territory management
+The overarching ambition of the TRAP project was to collect, analyse, transfer and disseminate good practices in river basin and territory management

 in the Thematic Areas of Governance, Monitoring, Aquatic Environment and River Tourism.